We are out in the country. I am sure I was never this young. My passport winter look.

 Making beautiful clocks with the latest technology is a challenge.
 It is easy to dream of clocks that can't be built or are so expensive only Bill Gates can afford them.
 I have also found it easy to do ugly, boring and uninteresting designs.
 I have quite a junk pile of rejects.
 What you see here is the latest of my life's work and passion.
 Enjoy them!

 Location & Visiting Information: ChronoArt is in northern California, about an hours' drive north of San Francisco, in a little town called Cotati just north of Petaluma, in the middle of the Sonoma/Napa wine country.
 Visitors are very welcome, but it is a factory, and not pretty (I am not big on doing windows, vacuuming or removing cobwebs.
 You may enjoy the location (green rolling hills, or very brown), the clocks that are wonderful, and the factory is unique (geodesic domes), but there are problems.
-We are not here on weekends and you should call (707-795-1834) to make sure I am not out playing tennis, at lunch, or running errands, and to get directions (we are not on a main road and there is no sign on the road).
+We are not here on weekends and you should call (707-795-1895) to make sure I am not out playing tennis, at lunch, or running errands, and to get directions (we are on a country road and there is no sign on the road and the driveway is not near the mialbox).